For best experience please turn on javascript and use a modern browser!

 You are using a browser that is no longer supported by Microsoft.
 Please upgrade your browser.
 The site may not present itself correctly if you continue browsing.

-The Bachelor's European Studies provides you with the knowledge and skills necessary to engage with Europe’s complex present and future.
-For example, you learn how to put the tensions in Eastern Europe in a historical perspective, see how notions of European identity underpin debates on EU enlargement and how economic decisions have shaped the internal market.
+The BA European Studies provides you with the knowledge and skills necessary to engage with Europe’s complex present and future.
+For example, you learn how to understand crises affecting Europe in a historical perspective, see how notions of European identity underpin debates on EU enlargement and how economic decisions have shaped the internal market.

 Programme structure